Coronavirus (COVID-19) Information

 - Any FDA-authorized antigen diagnostic test, PCR diagnostic test, or pooled PCR test is acceptable for evaluation of an individual's COVID-19 status.
 For individuals who have been recently infected (within the past 90 days), antigen testing is strongly recommended as PCR results may remain persistently positive and not be indicative of a new active infection.
 Repeat antigen testing and/or confirmatory molecular testing should be considered in individuals who receive a negative result with an antigen test but have symptoms specific for COVID-19 (such as loss of taste and smell).

 - Exposed students may continue to take part in all aspects of K-12 schooling, including sports and extracurricular activities, unless they develop symptoms or test positive for COVID-19.
-They should test as recommended above, report positive test results to the school, and follow other components of this guidance, including wearing masks as is strongly recommended.
+They should test as recommended above, report positive test results to the school, and follow other components of this guidance, including wearing a mask is required.

 - Exposed students who develop symptoms or who receive a positive test should isolate.